saleyn/wemux/README.md

   This can be changed by setting `default_server_name="customname"`

+### Default Server Socket Permissions
+  The default server socket permissions are 1777.

+  This can be customized by changing `socket_perm=XXXX`

 ### Changing Servers
   The ability to change servers can be enabled by setting `allow_server_change="true"`